fwardzic/bthfy20/docs/lab02.md

     kubectl get pv
     kubectl describe pv pv-studentXX

-### Declare PersistentVolumeClaim
+### Task 2: Declare PersistentVolumeClaim

 A **Kubernetes Persistent Volume Claim (PVC)** is a request for storage by a user.
 It is similar to a pod.
 Pods consume node resources and PVCs consume Persistent Volume (PV) resources.
 Pods can request specific levels of resources (CPU and Memory).
 Claims can request specific size and access modes (e.g., can be mounted once read/write or many times read-only).

-To keep the sensor data safe during Pod restarts, you would create a new Persistent Volume Claim.
+1. To keep the sensor data safe during Pod restarts, you would create a new Persistent Volume Claim.

     vi pvc.yaml